revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-44.Harry wants to know What is python's parameter psssing mechanism?
+44.Harry wants to know python's parameter passing mechanism.
 How will you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In Python parameter passing mechanism is a call by value.
+- In Python, parameter passing mechanism is a call by value.
-- The call by value method is arguments are passed by assignment in Python.
-The actual parameters to a function call are introduced in the local symbol table of the called function when it is called,arguments are passed using call by value.If you change the value of the parameter within a function, the change is reflected in the calling function .
+- The call-by-value method arguments that are passed by assignment in Python.
+The actual parameters to a function call are introduced in the local symbol table of the called function when it is called, arguments are passed using call by value.
+If you change the value of the parameter within a function, the change is reflected in the calling function.

 ```python